sogodongo/King-County-House/README.md

 ε is the error term, representing the random variability or unexplained part of Y not accounted for by the predictor variables.

-Thus the multiple regression formula is:
+Thus, the multiple regression formula is:

                   Price = β0 + β1Grade + β2Bathrooms + β3Sqft_living15 + β4Sqft_living + ε
 The goal of the multiple regression analysis is to estimate the regression coefficients (β0, β1, β2, β3, β4) that provide the best fit to the data, enabling accurate predictions of house prices based on the selected predictor variables.